 Grammar lessons are taught discretely once a week in year 1 and 2, increasing to daily in Year 3-6.
 As part of these lessons, year groups 3 – 6 use “raising stars” and “Pixl” resources to ensure frequent revision of key grammatical points.

 Children should read daily and a comment can be made in their Reading Record.

 What underpins English success?

 Quality first teaching, high expectations for all and formative assessment underpin all English teaching across the school.
 Children are provided with activities that sufficiently engage and challenge them.
 In-lesson marking ensures that children are moved on or supported to maximise their learning.
 Children are continually given the opportunity to reflect on their learning through discussion, planning, editing and evaluating.
-Rapid interventions that consist of pre and post teaching (same day where possible) ensure that children have the opportunity to make excellent progress.
+Rapid interventions that consist of pre- and post- teaching ensure that children have the opportunity to make excellent progress

 The ethos of our academy